WiedemannM/WiedemannM.github.io/_pages/about.md

 I am an Assistant Professor of Finance at the Rotterdam School of Management, Erasmus University.

+My research focuses on empirical corporate finance, with particular interests in sustainable finance, innovation, and health-related economic outcomes.
+I study how financial markets and institutions shape firms’ investment decisions, environmental transition, and long-run economic outcomes.

+I received my PhD in Finance from Imperial College London and have been a visiting researcher at Cornell University.

-Research interest: Empirical Corporate Finance, Sustainable Finance, Health & Finance
+**Research interests:** Corporate Finance, Sustainable Finance, Health & Finance